Eosinophilic esophagitis: Diagnosis

 Endoscopic image of esophagus in a case of eosinophilic esophagitis.
 Concentric rings are termed trachealization of the esophagus.

 The barium swallow of the esophagus on the left side shows multiple rings associated with eosinophilic esophagitis.

 The diagnosis of EoE is typically made based on the combination of symptoms and findings from diagnostic testing.
 To properly diagnose EoE, various diseases such as GERD, esophageal cancer, achalasia, hypereosinophilic syndrome, infection, Crohn's disease, and drug allergies need to be ruled out.

 Prior to the development of the EE Diagnostic Panel, EoE could only be diagnosed if gastroesophageal reflux did not respond to a six-week trial of twice-a-day high-dose proton-pump inhibitors (PPIs) or if a negative ambulatory pH study ruled out gastroesophageal reflux disease (GERD).

 Radiologically, the term "ringed esophagus" has been used for the appearance of eosinophilic esophagitis on barium swallow studies to contrast with the appearance of transient transverse folds sometimes seen with esophageal reflux (termed "feline esophagus").

 Endoscopy

 Endoscopically, ridges, furrows, or rings may be seen in the esophageal wall.
 Sometimes, multiple rings may occur in the esophagus, leading to the term "corrugated esophagus" or "feline esophagus" due to the similarity of the rings to the cat esophagus.
 The presence of white exudates in the esophagus also suggests the diagnosis.
 On biopsy taken at the time of endoscopy, numerous eosinophils can be seen in the superficial epithelium.
-A minimum of 15 eosinophils per high-power field are required to make the diagnosis.
+A minimum of 15 eosinophils per high-power field is required to make the diagnosis.
 Eosinophilic inflammation is not limited to the esophagus alone and does extend through the whole gastrointestinal tract.
-Profoundly degranulated eosinophils may also be present, as may micro-abscesses and an expansion of the basal layer.
+Profoundly degranulated eosinophils may also be present, as may microabscesses and an expansion of the basal layer.

 Although endoscopic findings help identify patients with EoE, they are not diagnostic if the patient has no clinical symptoms.